iamkarlotolentino/cs122_comorg_project/README.md

 #### THIS PROJECT

-An automated teller machine mobile designed to imitate an industrial bank machine.
+An automated teller machine mobile designed to imitate a simple bank machine.
 This is a project requirement in our CS-122 course subject at Mariano Marcos State University.
 To demonstrate how we can create a menu-driven interface applications using vanilla assembly language (ASM).

 #### Video Pages
 The application changes video page for faster view response.
 Refer in this list to identify which page is being displayed and has been dedicated to.